Partners In Health: Sierra Leone

-PIH arrived in Sierra Leone at a time when the situation was worsening.
-The organization sought to quickly respond to the outbreak.
+In late 2014, PIH heeded calls from the governments of Sierra Leone and Liberia, and other international partners, to join the fight against Ebola in West Africa.
 They began in Port Loko District at the Maforki Ebola Treatment Unit and scaled up from there to provide clinical care at 16 facilities across 4 districts at the peak, while managing a network of Ebola response community health workers, providing surveillance, support and referrals in rural communities.

 The organization took a health systems strengthening approach and aimed to work together with government entities to support the response to the outbreak.
 As Ebola was brought under control, PIH shifted to support the Ministry of Health in rebuilding its health system.
 Today PIH's Sierra Leone program is focused on raising the standard of care through programs in Kono and Port Loko Districts, with a focus on maternal health, HIV/TB and Ebola survivor care.
-PIH currently supports six health facilities across three districts in Sierra Leone.
+PIH currently supports six health facilities across three districts in Sierra Leone, one being the Paul E. Farmer Maternal Center of Excellence, which has Sierra Leone's first neonatal intensive care unit.

 Liberia

-PIH began work in Liberia in November 2014, focused on responding to Ebola in Maryland County, a 20-hour drive south from the capital of Monrovia.
+PIH focused on responding to the Ebola outbreak in Maryland County, a 20-hour drive south from the capital of Monrovia.
 They supported two Ebola treatment units and three community care centers, and taught teachers and community members new techniques to slow the spread of infections.
 Since Ebola came under control in Liberia in March 2015, PIH has focused on helping rebuild the health system, primarily for a population of roughly 100,000 in Maryland County.